UMD-AOSC/DA_Tutorial/MAOOAM/README.md

 * Limit B to projection of some modes
     * [ ] BV-like mode separation of slower modes
     * [ ] CLV-based mode separation
+        * CLVs are, in practice, difficult to obtain in real applications because it uses future dynamics.
+But it worth examined from theoretical perspective.
     * [ ] Static and dynamic B

 ### Wishlist